mamunstat09/ml-poverty-classification/README.md

 - ggplot2

 ## Note
-This was an internship project during my internship at ICF International Inc., Reston, VA, USA in 2024.
-The original survey dataset is confidential and cannot be publicly shared.
+This project was completed during an internship at **ICF International Inc.**, Reston, VA, USA, in 2024.
+The original survey dataset used in this project is confidential and cannot be publicly shared.